milo-ucla/BobaBot/README.md

 ### boba help
 the bot will output information on these commands.
 ### boba info
 the bot will output a link to this page.

-## PRIVACY POLICY (PLEASE READ)
-We will store some user information for the purposes of getting boba-count information.
-Any data we do collect can be seen by us and only us, we will not sell or distribute this information to any third parties.
-By pinging the bot you are consenting to potentially having the contents of that message stored, as well as your username and other metainformation visible at the time of sending.

 ## TOS
-By using this bot you are agreeing to the terms in our license and agree to use the bot in accordance with Terms and Conditions of Discord.
+By using this bot on Discord, you are bound by Discord TOS.
-There is no warranty agreement.
-This is open-source code, use at your own risk.
+This code is provided as-is with no warranty.
+Use at your own risk.